AIBiology/aibiology.github.io/index.md

 ### Class Attendance and Makeup Policy

 Requirements for class attendance and makeup assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: [https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/](https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/)

+If you are experiencing COVID-19 symptoms ([click here for guidance from the CDC on symptoms of coronavirus](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html)), please use the UF Health screening system and follow the instructions on whether you are able to attend class.
+[Click here for UF Health guidance on what to do if you have been exposed to or are experiencing Covid-19 symptoms](https://coronavirus.ufhealth.org/screen-test-protect/covid-19-exposure-and-symptoms-who-do-i-call-if/).
+Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work.
+Refer to the above link for more information on the university’s attendance policy.

 In general, we do not take attendance.
 You are all adults and we assume you are taking the class the learn. **The best way to learn is to regularly attend class.** We are sure students will miss class for various reasons.
 We are happy to help you catch up.
 If you regularly miss class and fall behind, we may ask that you hold questions on content you have missed until after class, or ask that you coordinate a time to go over the content.
 We will make every effort to record and post all classes to help those that miss classes.